ezlage/Hazard/README.md

 ### Dependencies

-- At least one [HyperX](https://github.com/ezlage/HyperX) descendant provided with a wrapper and parser for some API
+- At least one [HyperX](https://github.com/ezlage/HyperX) descendant provided with a wrapper and a parser for some API
 - [xLedger](https://github.com/ezlage/xLedger)

 ### Change log and roadmap